roytang/blog/content/post/2005/05/gateway.md

 sith+jedi. cool.

 ### Comment by [Roy](http://www.blogger.com/profile/1694272) on 2005-05-29 11:30:00 +0000
-OC-ness kicking in&#8230;I think you meant "the first trilogy"&#8230;the first half of
+OC-ness kicking in...
+I think you meant "the first trilogy"... the first half of

 the trilogy would be Phantom Menace and the first part of Attack of the